History of Colorado Rockies in Timeline

 In the 2018 season, the Colorado Rockies wore caps with the "CR" in silver to commemorate the team's 25th anniversary.

-Prior to 2019, the Colorado Rockies always wore their white pinstriped pants for home games, but since 2019, they have added alternate white non-pinstriped pants.
+Prior to 2019, the Colorado Rockies always wore their white pinstriped pants for home games.
+Since 2019, they added alternate white non-pinstriped pants to pair with their black or purple alternate uniforms at home.

 January 2020: Jerry Schemmel Let Go From KOA